 MOOCs (Massive Online Open Courses) help you in building strong knowledge of a wide array of subjects.
 Sites like edX or Coursera present various types of MOOCs to keep your skills sharp and the knowledge fresh.
 Many websites offer free courses of niches like technology, data security, and physics too.

 Such courses can be completed within a short period of time and require little to no training to start.
-You can also pay a fee to gain the course certificate and add such courses on your resumes for a strong portfolio.
+You can also pay a fee to gain the course certificate and add such courses on your resume for a strong portfolio.

 So, here are the top recommendations that you can take on with you for building a strong application.
 Whilst all of these may require separate steps during such a time as now, we hope we have given you ample arsenal for preparing for college this semester.
 Now all that's left to do is to go out and give the best you always wanted to do!